mekas/mb1313600022/README.md

 I want to create an application that will show articles about programming tutorial in Indonesian

 ### 1313618009(Novitasari)
-I want to create an application that will show food receips
+I want to create an application that will show food recipes